 Training and projects that empower longterm sustainability at their core, provide the kind of hope that changes the trajectory of communities.

-We are creating sustainable futures, through vocational apprenticeship training for young people.
+THE WHAT: We are creating sustainable futures, through vocational apprenticeship training for young people.
 Working with A.R.M.S and the Bethany Village Community, we are utilizing the existing infrastructure to provide housing, and a place for young people to Transition into adult life, while learning practical skills that will empower them for a lifetime.
 Through construction and hospitality training, and community projects; we create, improve and expand options.
 Jesus revealed himself in simple and practical ways.
 And that makes sense to us.
 When we provide practical vocations and business management skills to emerging young people, we impact poverty.
 And we empower people.

 Please join us, as we create new opportunities in Uganda!
 We want to help young people and communities thrive!
 Be a part of what we are doing!
 Everyone has something to offer... - Bring a teams of local trades people and help us teach. - Move to Uganda- build and teach with us. - Give towards; tools, shop construction, housing and facility improvements - Give towards; Hands on Community Projects - Sponsor an Apprentice (food, housing, supplies, tools)